HyoungsungKim/Studying-ethereum/Ethereum_Yellowpaper.md

 > thereupon : 그러자 곧

-***Functions operating on highly structured values are denoted with an upper-case Greek letter,*** e.g. `Υ`, the Ethereum state transition function.
+***Functions operating on highly structured values are denoted with an upper-case Greek letter,*** e.g. $\gamma $, the Ethereum state transition function.

 For most functions, an uppercase letter is used, e.g. `C`, the general cost function.
-These may be subscripted to denote specialised variants, e.g. `CSSTORE`, the cost function for the `SSTORE` operation.
+These may be subscripted to denote specialised variants, e.g. $C_{SSTORE}$, the cost function for the `SSTORE` operation.

 > subscripted  : 첨자를 붙인